 Skip to content

-Basically, both tropical and sub-tropical countries grow this flower.
+Both tropical and sub-tropical countries grow this flower.
 South Africa, North Carolina, the USA, and India are the major growers of tuberose.
 In India, states like Karnataka, Andhra Pradesh, Tamil Nadu, Maharashtra, and West Bengal grow the flower commercially.

 Is Tuberose Farming Profitable?